rbkumar88/workflow-feature-generator/README.md

 Swagger url
 ----------
+The service also exposes a Swagger API documentation endpoint at /v2/api-docs.
+This can also be used to import into Postman as a collection.

 http://localhost:8080/swagger-ui.html

 Running the below request under /workflow/add will create a feature file with name as given in "featureName" value and run the scenarios in the feature file.